Workshop series commissioned by the Mental Health Foundation & the Scottish Mental Health Arts Festival, 2021-2023

-Community project commissioned by Community Land Scotland (signs, an adventure trail and short animation), 2021
+Community project commissioned by Community Land Scotland (conversational walks, signs, an adventure trail and short animation), 2021

 'During the socialist period, cheap to produce and easy to maintain play parks flooded the Eastern side of the Iron Curtain.
 The play structures were almost identical in each country, with their bare metal bars, elementary colours, and geometric shapes.
 All around the world from the ‘60s on, newly built housing estates had an area designed for outdoor play activities.
 The colorful animal shapes of contemporary playgrounds that leave little room for imagination came later on.
 However, in 2020, play spaces everywhere are wrapped around in red tape, closed off.
 The architecture of play has become restricted, trapped between the walls in the buildings of the districts occupying the grids of our empty cities.
 In this situation more than ever, we rely on our fantasies to imagine alternative futures, just like the children playing on bare metal structures in the Soviet Block.